Missing boy, 3, found alive in North Carolina

 Craven County Sheriff Chip Hughes says the boy was playing with two other children in his grandmother's backyard in Ernul on Tuesday, but didn't come inside with them.

 Authorities had been concerned that Casey wasn't adequately dressed for the cold temperatures.
-Hundreds of volunteers had been helping with the search.
+Hundreds of volunteers had been helping with the search but had been told to stay away Thursday due to heavy rains and strong winds.